turbot/guardrails-samples/policy_packs/gcp/iam/enforce_user_service_account_keys_have_90_days_rotation/README.md

 - Within the Guardrails UI navigate to [{workspace-url}/apollo?exploreMode=account](#).
 - Select the project from the list for testing.
 - Click on the "Detail" sub-tab and look for the "Policy Packs" widget in the bottom right of the page.
-- Select the "MANAGE" link and `+ Add` the `Enforce GCP IAM user-managed service account keys to not have rotation period of more than 90 days` Policy Pack from the dropdown menu.
+- Select the "MANAGE" link and `+ Add` the `Enforce GCP IAM User-Managed Service Account Keys to Not Have Rotation Period of More Than 90 Days` Policy Pack from the dropdown menu.
 - Select "Save".

 > [!IMPORTANT]